deadc0de6/dotdrop/README.md

 ## Why dotdrop?

-There exist many tools to manage dotfiles; however, not many allow you to deploy different versions of the same dotfile on different hosts.
-Moreover, dotdrop allows you to specify the set of dotfiles that need to be deployed for a specific profile.
+There exist many tools to manage dotfiles; however, not many allow to deploy different versions of the same dotfile on different hosts.
+Moreover, dotdrop allows to specify the set of dotfiles that need to be deployed for a specific profile.

 See the [example](#getting-started) for a concrete example of